ome/omero-documentation/gettingstarted.rst

 OMERO Client Documentation
 --------------------------

-All our 'for scientists' documentation, `downloads <../downloads>`_, and install instructions can be found from the `Client Documentation <client-documentation>`_ page.
+All our 'for scientists' documentation, :plone:`downloads
+<support/omero4/downloads>`, and install instructions can be found
+from the :ref:`rst_gettingstarted_clientdocumentation` page.

 OMERO Server Documentation
 --------------------------